jamie2210/CI_MS1_TBC/README.md

 • Map
     The map had a grey line under so wasn't flush to the footer, after using google inspect I noticed the container was a different height the map so matched both heights to 400px which fixed the issue.

+• Schedule
+    Overflow scroll wasn't working correctly on scheudle page, noticed the way media query was working seemed to be the issue and it was also affecting the footer.
+Fixed the issue by chaing the max-width of the media query which resovled both issues.